Moja štikla: At Eurovision

 Despite Croatia's previous entry, "Vukovi umiru sami", having finished eleventh, Croatia was the beneficiary of the controversy surrounding the national final of Serbia and Montenegro, in which No Name was forced to withdraw from the contest.
 Therefore, Croatia would take over Serbia and Montenegro's spot as an automatic qualifier.

-The song was performed twentieth on the night, following 's Virginie Pouchain with "Il était temps" and preceding 's Brian Kennedy with "Every Song Is a Cry for Love".
+The song was performed twentieth on the night, following 's Virginie Pouchain with "Il était temps" and preceding Brian Kennedy of with "Every Song Is a Cry for Love".
 At the close of voting, it had received 56 points, placing equal 12 in a field of 24 and returning Croatia to the semi-final for the Eurovision Song Contest 2007.

-The performance featured the combination of traditionally-dressed Balkan folk musicians and Vučković herself in a red dress.
-The dress was partly removed (in a move made famous by Bucks Fizz in their performance of "Making Your Mind Up") during the performance.
+The performance featured the combination of traditionally-dressed Balkan folk musicians and Severina herself in a red dress.
+The dress was partially removed, in a move made famous by Bucks Fizz in their performance of "Making Your Mind Up") during the performance.
 It was succeeded as Croatian representative at the 2007 contest by Dragonfly featuring Dado Topić with "Vjerujem u ljubav".

-The song was on Vučković's 2006 extended play, Moja štikla / Moj sokole.
+The song was part of her 2006 EP, Moja štikla / Moj sokole.

 Parodies

-Its controversy and performance inspired a wide range of parodies, the most notable one being "U govno je stala moja štikla (Turbo folk štikla)" produced by Croatian comic artist Stevo Sinik.
-The video in question mocks the song, drawing the parallel that it has many elements of turbo folk, which doesn't represent the country.
+Its controversy and performance inspired a wide range of parodies, with the most notable one being "U govno je stala moja štikla (Turbo folk štikla)" produced by Croatian comic artist Stevo Sinik.
+Said video mocks the song, drawing the parallel that it has many elements of turbo folk, which does not represent the country.
 The parody's satirical lyrics and rustic style have contributed to the popularity of the song, and it became one of the most popular parodies in Croatia in 2006.